 I’m a UK psychotherapist and researcher working exclusively with clients struggling with overeating issues.
 I’m part of a small team of dedicated, hard-working therapists and counsellors at a busy eating disorders charity, and I also work in private practice.

-After decades of overeating and bingeing, failing diets, weight loss and weight gain, I have managed to normalise my eating and now enjoy a peaceful relationship with food.
+After decades of overeating and bingeing, failing diets, weight loss and weight gain, I normalised my eating and now enjoy a peaceful relationship with food.

 My aim is to help you do the same.

 I use the term “emotion-driven overeating” to encompass the overeating spectrum that includes emotional eating, compulsive eating and binge eating disorder.
-I wanted something that attempts to convey the urge to eat that only people with these kinds of issues can truly understand.
+I wanted something that attempts to convey the urge to eat only people with these kinds of issues can truly understand.

-I originally started this blog as a resource for clients but I’m really happy that what I write seems to strike a chord with people all over the world.
+I originally started this blog as a resource for clients but I’m really happy what I write seems to strike a chord with people all over the world.
 I’m incredibly grateful to everyone who reads, likes and comments on my posts – your stories touch me more than you will ever know.
 Thank you.

 For more on my story and the origins of eatonomy, you can read the post “What is eatonomy?”